GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 At the end of this tutorial you will know:

-  - the structure of the XML input files used by GEOSX,
+  - the basic structure of XML input files used by GEOSX,
   - how to run GEOSX on a simple case requiring no external input files,
   - the basic syntax of a solver block for single-phase problems,
-  - how to export and visualize results.
+  - how to control output and visualize results.

 **Input file**

-This tutorial uses no external input files and everything required is contained within the GEOSX input file.
+This tutorial uses no external input files and everything required is contained within a single GEOSX input file.
 The xml input file for this test case is located at:

 .. code-block:: console